-The contracts of Mr. Manuel Mirat Santiago (CEO) and 5 senior managers include a special clause that provides, in general terms, an indemnification for unjustified dismissal by the employer in an amount that ranges from between one year and one and a half years of total remuneration (fixed salary plus, normally, the last bonus received).
+The contracts of Mr. Manuel Mirat Santiago (CEO) and 5 senior managers include a special clause that provides, in general terms, an indemnification for unjustified dismissal by the employer in an amount that ranges from between one year and one and a half years of total remuneration (fixed salary plus, in most cases, the latest variable compensation received).

-The commercial contract with 1 senior manager provides that the indemnification, alternatively, will be the greater of the following: the indemnification defined in the preceding paragraph or the one that would have been receivable for an ordinary employment relationship in the event of unjustified dismissal.
+The commercial contract with 1 senior manager provides that the indemnification, alternatively, will be the greater of the following amount: a year's pay (fixed salary plus the latest variable compensation received) or the one that would have been receivable for an ordinary employment relationship in the event of unjustified dismissal.